ScienceDiscoverer/npp_msvc_ide/README.md

 14. You might also want to add Notepad++ `Program Files` installation folder to your `Path` or just paste the full path to the `Notepad++.exe` in this line `if "%asm%"=="/FAcsu" notepad++ %name%.cod & goto :cleanup`
 15. Profit!
 You are ready for rapid C/C++ development in Notepad++!

-You can control compilation easily from the sourcefile itself by including comment in the top of your source file like this:
+You can control compilation easily from the source file itself by including comment in the top of your source file like this:
 ```
 // CONSOLE DBG NOPT
 ```